 All about code reviews from the author to the reviewer

-One thing you will spend the most time doing in your software engineering career is code reviews.
+Code reviews are one of the activities you will spend the most time doing in your software engineering career.

 Unfortunately, it is not something software engineers learn in schools or are specifically mentored about.